DigitexOfficial/digitex_api_doc/trading_ws.md

                 "fundingCount":0
             }
         ],
-        "activeOrders":[],
-        "traderBalance":100693.356,
-        "orderMargin":0,
-        "positionMargin":1863,
-        "upnl":-10,
-        "pnl":20.721,
-        "accumQty":115,
-        "positionContracts":100,
-        "positionVolume":931500,
-        "positionLiquidationVolume":885000,
-        "positionBankruptcyVolume":838350,
-        "positionType":"LONG",
-        "buyOrderMargin":0,
-        "sellOrderMargin":0,
-        "lastTradePx":9310,
-        "lastTradeQty":866,
-        "lastTradeTimestamp":1594053698097,
-        "buyOrderQty":0,
-        "sellOrderQty":0
+        "activeOrders":[]
     }
 }
 ```

-This message contains trader's balance, current position, active orders (can be cancelled using corresponding `clOrdId`) and contracts (can be closed using corresponding `contractId`) according to new leverage value.
+This message contains trader's balance, current position, active orders (can be cancelled using corresponding `clOrdId`) and contracts (can be closed using corresponding `contractId`) according to a new leverage value.

 ------